Skip to content

 • Planning Projects: For projects in the planning phase, we provide grants of up to $50,000 to support strategic, business, and sustainability planning.
 Do not apply for over $50,000 if your project is currently in the planning phase.

-• Implementation Projects: For projects that already have strong business and sustainability plans, we provide up to $100,000 for implementation.
+• Implementation Projects: We provide up to $100,000 for implementation for projects with strong business and sustainability plans.
 Please note that the larger implementation awards are very competitive, and we receive many more applications than we can fund.

 Deadlines